Sameermistrii/Desktop-Portfolio/README.md

 # Use Guide

-# Dm For customization + Hosting – 199 rs ( you don't need to do anything ) Instagram @samayan.xo
+# Dm For customization + Hosting – 199 rs ( you don't need to do anything ) Dm https://www.instagram.com/samayan.xo/

 This project lets you update most content from the `public/` folder without touching code.
 Below is what you can change and how to run the app.